 A complainant challenged whether the ad was inappropriate and offensive.

-taste, but considered that the subjective values of a small minority who might find it distasteful should not dictate a product's availability or the method of its advertisement to the wider public.
-They noted that Code rule 4.1 stated that marketing
+that the subjective values of a small minority who might find it distasteful should not dictate a product's availability or the method of its advertisement to the wider public.
+They noted that Code rule 4.1 stated that marketing communications may be

 ASA Assessment: Complaint Upheld